 You want to be able to sufficiently power your bus, and any of the extras you decide to use (washing machine, computer, television, etc.), so take the time to measure your energy consumption so you can appropriately size your system.

-The size of your panels and battery bank, the climate (usable sun hours versus unusable sun hours), how much energy you use, and what type of day it is (cloudy or sunny) will determine how many energy hours you get our of your system.
+When converting a school bus, consider the size of your panels and battery bank, the climate (usable sun hours versus unusable sun hours), how much energy you use, and what type of day it is (cloudy or sunny).
+These things determine how much energy your system generates.

 We wanted to make sure we never had to hook up to shore power if we didn’t want to, so we over-killed on our system a little.